 - Kubota Vs Massey Ferguson

 In conclusion, both the John Deere D130 and Cub Cadet XT1 LT42 are excellent riding mowers.
-In fact, they are both so exceptional that they are tied for first place in our rankings.
+In fact, both are so exceptional and tied for first place in our rankings.
 In a category where models can easily reach $3,000, this is noteworthy.

 As a result, this contest is a tie.